fritzsedlazeck/fritzsedlazeck.github.io/_pages/people.md

 layout: profiles
 permalink: /people/
 title: People
-description: members of the lab or group
+description: members of the lab
 nav: true
 nav_order: 3

 profiles:
   # if you want to include more than one profile, just replicate the following block
   # and create one content file for each profile inside _pages/

+  - align: left
+    image:
+    content: people-current-line.md
+    image_circular: false # crops the image to make it circular
+    more_info:

   - align: left
     image: Fritz_vienna.png
     content: people-fritz.md